-- The 21 century library provides & creates media.
+- The 21 century library provides, creates, and publishes media.
 With technology and some creativity, libraries can record and distribute there own mini movies or holiday music albums.
-As a public servant (teacher & librarian), it is up to me to provide a great public experience for everyone and ensure that they value what I provide.
-Children eventually grow up, pay taxes, and vote.
-Citizen service is my focus and I do everything I can to help, educate, and entertain.
+As a public servant (teacher & librarian), my goal is to provide a positive public experience for everyone.

 If it isn't HARD, it isn't FUN!
 As a coach, I want to develop positive relationships to teach grit, perseverance, mental toughness, high standards, how to work hard, all while supporting them mentally/emotionally through whatever roadblocks arise.